Foam Outlet Insulation Stops Cold Air Coming Through Electrical Outlets

-Stop drafts cold at electrical boxes with these easy outlet insulation tips.
+Stop drafts cold at electrical boxes with these easy foam outlet insulation tips.

 IntroductionThe small air gaps around electrical boxes on exterior walls and ceilings leak more air than you might imagine.
-In fact, a mere 1/8-in. gap around just six ceiling boxes is the equivalent of cutting a 4-in. hole in your ceiling.
+A mere 1/8-in. gap around just six ceiling boxes is the equivalent of cutting a four-inch hole in your ceiling.
 Think of the amount of heat you'd lose!
 When you combine that with the leaks around all the electrical boxes in outside walls in your house, it's no wonder your house feels drafty.

 Many homeowners install plain foam gaskets between electrical cover plates and the switches/receptacles.
 However, those gaskets don’t always seal well.
-Infrared thermograph images of those outlets will show cold air still entering (which means warm air escaping) the house.
+Infrared thermograph images of those outlets will show cold air still entering the house (which means warm air escaping).

 We’ll show you more effective methods that permanently seal those leaks.
 Sealing is easy to do and you can complete the entire house in about four hours.
 The materials cost less than $25, one of the best investments you’ll ever make!
 All you need is a caulk gun, caulk and aerosol foam.
 Here’s how to do it.

 Gaps around ceiling boxes must be sealed with an intumescent fireblocking caulk or foam.
 Ordinary spray foam burns too quickly, opening the gap and creating a chimney effect that feeds the fire.
 Intumescent caulk or foam, on the other hand, swells when heated so it prevents that airflow.
 Regular caulk or foam outlet can be used on wall-mounted boxes.

 If the electrical boxes aren’t mounted flush with the drywall, adding a box extender will make them easier to seal.
 They’re available at most home centers for single, round and multiple-gang boxes.

 - Invert the spray foam can and shove the tube up into the gap.